-BEC attacks are one of the fastest growing cyber crimes and have cost some organizations millions of dollars, so it’s important to church security that staff at your church know how these attacks work and how they can be prevented.
+BEC attacks are one of the fastest growing cyber crimes and have cost some organizations millions of dollars.
+So, it’s important that staff at your church know how these attacks work and how they can be prevented.

 What is a BEC attack?

 The BEC stands for Business Email Compromise.
 In this type of cyber attack, a cyber criminal gets a foothold in an organization’s email system (using spoofing, phishing, and so on).
 The hacker uses that advantage to impersonate personnel from the organization or outside vendors or charities associated with the organization.
-The hacker can then convince staff from the organization to send sensitive information or wire money to fraudulent bank accounts.
+Then the hacker can convince staff to send sensitive information or wire money to fraudulent bank accounts.

 BEC attacks are a growing threat

 According to the FBI’s Internet Crime Complaint Center (IC3), Business Email Compromise (BEC) schemes have grown at a jaw-dropping rate of 2,370% since 2015.
 With more than 40,000 domestic and international incidents, these types of scams have cost more than a staggering $5.3 billion in actual and attempted losses.
 To help you keep one step ahead of this multi-billion-dollar threat, we put together a quick walkthrough of what a business email compromise is, how it works, and how you can best protect your organization.BEC Attacks: What They Are and How to Protect Yourself

 These trends make sense.
 Online services and transactions have come to rely a great deal on email accounts for security.
 Think of all the services where you use your email address as a username, have a password reset sent to your email, or use your email to register a device for a service.
 Thus, email is where cyber criminals are turning their attention to find weaknesses in your security.
 A cyber thief wants to get control of your email.
 Once the thief has it, it opens a world of opportunities to steal from you.